benders5e/benders5e/phb/classes/airbender.md

 At 7th level, you learn to use your breath control to regulate your body temperature.
 You gain resistance to cold damage, and warm temperatures do not make you uncomfortable, making you immune to heat exhaustion (this includes e.g. a firebender's _Heat Wave_ form).

 #### Tranquility
 Beginning at 11th level, you can enter a special meditation that surrounds you with an aura of peace.
 At the end of a long rest, you gain the effect of the _Sanctuary_ spell that lasts until the start of your next long rest (the spell can end early as normal).
+The saving throw DC for the spell equals your bending DC.

 #### ?
 At 17th level, ...